Skip to content

 Project partners:

-Thanks also to the patient advocacy groups that provided a patient perspective in the selection of research priorities: British Thyroid Foundation, Congenital Hyperinsulinism International, European Thyroid Association, The International Neuroendocrine Cancer Alliance, Living with CAH, MRKH Connect, Turner Syndrome Support Society, Varia Suisse.
+Thanks also to the patient advocacy groups that provided a patient perspective in the selection of research priorities: British Thyroid Foundation, Congenital Hyperinsulinism International, The International Neuroendocrine Cancer Alliance, Living with CAH, MRKH Connect, Thyroid Federation International, Turner Syndrome Support Society, Varia Suisse.

 Martin Fassnacht, ESE co-lead